mjeronimo/carma2/README.md

 # Task List

 ```
-[ ] Clean up plug-in example (consolidate init and configure, using default parameter to configure)
+[ ] PluginInterface - should it be LifecyclePluginInterface?
 [ ] Add some example parameters to plugin (to demonstrate how to separate parameters) with two plugins
 ```